 Coffee, tea and cider will be served along with cookies and bars.
 Anyone wishing to bring any of these last items will be appreciated.

-To send flowers to Hans' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hans Smith, please visit our floral store.